raghavsar/GitHub-PR-Reviewer/README.md

 ## API Testing Example with Postman

 ### 1. Starting a PR Review
-Send a POST request to initiate the code review:
+Send a POST request to initiate the code review, returns Task ID and Status:

 **Endpoint**: `POST http://127.0.0.1:8001/start_task/`